git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

     print(f"{data.feature_names[i]}: {feature_importance[i]:.2f}")
 ```

-In this example, we load the Breast Cancer dataset and use [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) to compute the F-values and p-values between each feature and the target variable.
+In this example, we load the Breast Cancer dataset and use [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) to compute the F-values and P-values between each feature and the target variable.
 We then sort the features by their importance scores in descending order and print the top 10 features along with their importance scores.
 You can see and run this example in the jupyter [notebook](https://github.com/git-steven/git-steven.github.io/blob/master/notebook/sklearn-feature-engineering.ipynb).

 The output looks like this:
 ```text